Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/01-Intro-Concurrency-&-Parallelism/Readme.md

 ### Anatomy of a running iOS app

-Below is a simplified depiction of the structure inside the `runtime process` (aka, `virtual machine`) of an iOS app at launch: the moment the user taps the app icon.
+Below is a simplified diagram of the structure inside the `runtime process` (aka, `virtual machine`) of an iOS app at launch: the moment the user taps the app icon.

 **(1)** When an iOS app starts, the system automatically creates the app's `main thread` and the corresponding `call stack` that the `main thread` manages.